Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The most important thing is to enjoy your life, to be happy, it's all that matters."
+> "The true soldier fights not because he hates what is in front of him, but because he loves what is behind him."
-> — **Audrey Hepburn**
+> — **Gilbert Chesterton**

 ---